vPeteWalker/EraWithOracle/admin_oracle/admin_oracle.rst

 #.
 Click **Clone**.

 #.
-Select **Operations** from the dropdown menu to monitor the progress.
+Select **Operations** from the drop-down menu to monitor the progress.
 This process should take approximately 20-40 minutes.
 Please wait for the *Clone Database* operation to successfully complete before moving on to the next step.

 Delete Table and Clone Refresh
 ++++++++++++++++++++++++++++++